zjc19891106/JSONSerializableWrapper/README.md

 };

 // 个人类
-class Person : public nlohmann::JSONSerializable<Person> {//If you want to use rapidjson, you can use rapid::JSONSerializable<Person>
+class Person : public nlohmann::JSONSerializable<Person> {//If you want to use rapidjson, you can use rapidjson::JSONSerializable<Person>
 public:
     std::string name;
     int age;